 A clear liquid diet is made up of only clear fluids and foods that turn to clear fluids when they are at room temperature.
-It includes things like clear broth, tea, cranberry juice, Jell-O, and Popsicles.
+It includes things such as:

 This diet is easier to digest than other foods.
 It still gives you the important fluids, salts, and minerals that you need for energy.